 How does leasing differ from PCP?

-Vehicle leasing and personal contract purchase (PCP) are both popular ways of hiring a new car, but there are two main differences to consider.
+Vehicle leasing and Personal Contract Purchase (PCP) are both popular ways of financing a new car, but there are two main differences to consider.

 Firstly, unlike leasing, PCP comes with the option to own the car when the contract ends.
 Once your PCP agreement is finished, you are given the option to purchase the vehicle at a price decided upon at the start of your contract.
 Ownership is not possible through a car lease.

 Secondly, the cost of each is worked out slightly differently.
 With leasing, you pay a standard monthly fee dependent on your contract length, the vehicle’s predicted depreciation and initial payment.
 However, with PCP things are a bit more complex as the monthly payments for your PCP deal are calculated by working out the difference between the car’s retail price at the start of your contract and its end-of-contract value as determined by the provider.

 Discover our other guide for a full comparison of leasing and PCP before making your decision.